doamatto/ps-crawl/README.md

 This project is licensed under the GNU General Public License version 3.0.
 You can see a copy of it in the `LICENSE` file in the root of this repository.

 PrivacySpy is an open-souce initiative maintained by [Miles McCain](https://miles.land), [Igor Barakaiev](https://igor.fyi), and the [Politiwatch](https://politiwatch.org) team.
 Nothing on PrivacySpy is legal advice.

+I hope to make this an official Politiwatch tool, but until then, it has no affiliation with Politiwatch, the Politiwatch team, or PrivacySpy.